BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 20/07/2019
 ---
 Another wonderful day... especially the evening :).
 It was a normal Saturday but in the late afternoon my friend invited me to his home.
 I rejected his offer, so he offered to come to me.
 I agreed.
 We had a great evening.
 We talked and it was really nice time.
 Ahh.. and the weather was perfect 😊

+21/07/2019
+---
+Ohh...
+I realized I forgot to write something about Sunday...
+It's Tuesday morning already and what I remember I spent good time with friends on Sunday.
+We played volleyball, ate some food from grill and talked each other :)

+22/07/2019
+---
+Mooonday 😍😍.
+I really missed that ... all the meetings and work to do.
+Weather outside also started to being beautiful so I also have more energy! 😁

+23/07/2019
+---
+Another great day!
+Today I got confirmation about my travel to the client.
+So in 2 weeks I'm going to Germany for a week.
+Actually I'm happy because of that, I wasn't there for a long time - 8 months!🤗

+24/07/2019
+---
+Work, work, work..
+A lot of work to do this week.
+I know everything will pay off so I give 100% of myself.
+In the evening, to de-stress I went on a bike with my cousin.
+We've made 20 km 😎

+25/07/2019
+---
+Time flies by like crazy 😏.
+It's Thursday already!
+I have everything prepared for my travel to Germany (plane, hotels, car rent).
+I just need to get details how much cash I need and if everything is paid already or not.
+I have a week for that 👍👊

+26/07/2019
+---
+Last days are really crazy.
+I'm in the position where I want to change company.
+The motivation to do this is due to the technology I currently work with...
+It's legacy and I know that I can't learn much more in that area + it'll not be useful in the future.
+I feel a little bad just because of my boss who was a great boss so far 👏

+27/07/2019
+---
+Ahh!
+What a great Saturday!
+I've been learning a lot about business - especially about what I need to create my own, law in the Poland, etc...
+There's so much to learn in this area or maybe I should say too much ...😅